-1 (a) disclosed to a third party, and

-2 (b) used to build a profile about a consumer or

-3 alter an individual consumer's experience

-4 outside of a current interaction with the

-5 consumer, including the contextual

-6 customization of an advertisement displayed

-7 as part of the same interaction,

-8 (5) performing a service on behalf of the business or

-9 service provider, including:

-LO (a) maintaining or servicing an account,

-L1 providing customer service, processing or

-L2 fulfilling an order or transaction,

-L3 verifying customer information, processing a

-L 4 payment, providing financing, providing

-L 5 advertising or marketing services, or

-L 6 providing analytic services, or

-L7 (b) performing a service similar to a service

-L8 described by subdivision (a) of this

-L 9 division on behalf of the business or

-20 service provider,

-21 (6) undertaking internal research for technological

-22 development and demonstration,

-23 (7) undertaking an activity to:

-24
+- (4) using personal information in the short term or for a transient use, provided that the information is not: - (a) disclosed to a third party, and - (b) used to build a profile about a consumer or alter an individual consumer's experience outside of a current interaction with the consumer, including the contextual customization of an advertisement displayed as part of the same interaction, - (5) performing a service on behalf of the business or service provider, including: - (a) maintaining or servicing an account, providing customer service, processing or fulfilling an order or transaction, verifying customer information, processing a payment, providing financing, providing advertising or marketing services, or providing analytic services, or - (b) performing a service similar to a service described by subdivision (a) of this division on behalf of the business or service provider,

-- verify or maintain the quality or safety of - a service or device that is owned by, - manufactured by, manufactured for or - controlled by the business, or - improve, upgrade or enhance a service or - device described by subdivision (a) of this - division, or - retention of employment date, or - b. another operational purpose for which notice is given - under this act, but specifically excepting cross - context targeted advertising, unless the customer has - opted in to the same; - "Collect" means to buy, rent, gather, obtain, receive or - 14 access the personal information of a consumer by any means, - 15 including by actively or passively receiving the information from - the consumer or by observing the consumer's behavior; - 6.
-"Commercial purpose" means a purpose that is intended to - 18 result in a profit or other tangible benefit or the advancement of a - 19 person's commercial or economic interests, such as by inducing - 20 another person to buy, rent, lease, subscribe to, provide or - 21 exchange products, goods, property, information or services or by - 22 enabling or effecting, directly or indirectly, a commercial - 23 transaction.
-The term does not include the purpose of engaging in
+- (6) undertaking internal research for technological development and demonstration, - (7) undertaking an activity to: - (a) verify or maintain the quality or safety of a service or device that is owned by, manufactured by, manufactured for or controlled by the business, or - (b) improve, upgrade or enhance a service or device described by subdivision (a) of this division, or - (8) retention of employment date, or - b. another operational purpose for which notice is given under this act, but specifically excepting crosscontext targeted advertising, unless the customer has opted in to the same; - 5.
+"Collect" means to buy, rent, gather, obtain, receive or access the personal information of a consumer by any means, including by actively or passively receiving the information from the consumer or by observing the consumer's behavior; - 6.
+"Commercial purpose" means a purpose that is intended to result in a profit or other tangible benefit or the advancement of a person's commercial or economic interests, such as by inducing another person to buy, rent, lease, subscribe to, provide or exchange products, goods, property, information or services or by